YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * Gain +5% Torp and +15% Reload; also, whenever this unit launches her regular barrage, take 3s away from the unit's torpedo cooldown.
   * Grant +15% damage to CV/L (DOES NOT STACK with the generic +15% damage to CV/L skill).
 Upon firing the 4th torpedo spread, heal the CV/L with the lowest HP by 10% of its max HP, and if the flagship is a CV, the unit will be healed by +15% of its max HP instead.

-* Desc:
+* Desc: *Ey, I'm torpin' 'ere!*
 >A cut above most other CV/L cheerleaders and considerably more reliable than most other IJN Torp-DDs, owing to her very solid statline and torpedo spread acceleration gimmick.
 Burst damage is good and all, but sometimes you'd rather just pop more than pop harder - and mob fleets tend to be carrier territory more so than big guns'.
-Her regular barrage is also fairly ideal for the task and is the main incentive for using accelerators such as the usual 120x1 or 76x1, dealing fairly significant damage on [a linear, reasonably narrow](https://cdn.discordapp.com/attachments/367307557796053002/858581728776159232/video0.mov) pattern.
+Her regular barrage is also fairly ideal for the task and is the main incentive for using accelerators such as the usual 120x1 or 76x1, dealing fairly significant damage on [a linear, reasonably narrow](https://i.postimg.cc/6QPswLSc/image-2021-06-27-130517.png) pattern.
+Don't ask about the Brooklyn accent.

 ![DD](/Images-for-the-Guide/KawakazeChibi.png "Not Shirakami Fubuki") - **[IJN Kawakaze](https://azurlane.koumakan.jp/Kawakaze)**
 * Skill: